Why Avoid Venmo/PayPal for payments in Property Management?

 Property Management

-The rising popularity of e-commerce has given rise to the popularity of mobile wallets like Venmo and PayPal.
-These mobile wallets have made money transfers easy to use and very convenient.
-That’s why most people opt for mobile wallets to pay money to friends and family, or for paying bills online.
+The rising popularity of e-commerce has increased the popularity of mobile wallets like Venmo and PayPal.
+These mobile wallets have made money transfers easy and very convenient.
+That’s why most people opt for mobile wallets to pay money to friends and family or to pay bills online.

-Considering how convenient Venmo and PayPal are, is it a good idea to use them to collect rent?
+Considering Venmo and PayPal's convenience, is it a good idea to use them to collect rent?
 Not really.
-In fact, landlords and property managers should never use Venmo and PayPal for collecting rent.
+Landlords and property managers should never use Venmo and PayPal to collect rent.
 Let’s understand why.

 Why Venmo and PayPal should not be used for collecting rent